The UK Heatwave: How Hoteliers Can Help Their Guests and Staff

 Send out safety information to guests before arrival

 As a hotelier, it is important to send out safety information to guests before they arrive during a heatwave.
+You should use your property management software to automate these emails to UK specific guests.
 This information should include tips on how to stay cool, such as by drinking plenty of water and avoiding the sun during the hottest hours of the day.
 In addition, guests should be advised to bring sunscreen and hats to protect themselves from the sun.
 Finally, hoteliers should provide information on how to spot the signs of heat exhaustion and heat stroke.

 Provide healthcare information